 Grove City College offers accelerated, early acceptance programs, and guaranteed admission to professional schools offering the following degrees: osteopathic medicine (D.O.), dentistry (D.M.D.), chiropractic medicine (D.C.), pharmacy (PharmD.), physician assistant (MPAS), physical therapy (DPT), occupational therapy (MOT), athletic training (MSAT), public health (MPH), and nursing (second degree BSN).
 An accelerated program is intended for mature students who are confident about their interest in a specific field, have well developed and effective study habits, and anticipate few problems adjusting to the demands of college coursework, living away from home, and a new social scene.
-As an accelerated program, the curricula includes little flexibility.
+As an accelerated program, the curricula include little flexibility.
 Specific details for all these programs are available from the Grove City College Pre-Health Professions Advisory Committee.

 In addition to these programs, Carnegie Mellon University's H. John Heinz III College offers scholarship support to qualified Grove City College alumni who are accepted into one of their graduate programs.

-Students spend a minimum of two years as a full-time student at Grove City College (Phase I) and four years at one of LECOM’s campuses (Phase II).
-Students interested in medicine or pharmacy can choose from two tracks: 3+4 or 4+4.
-The dental program offers the 4+4 track.
+Students spend a minimum of two years as a full-time student at Grove City College (Phase I) and three or four years at one of LECOM’s campuses (Phase II).
+Students interested in pharmacy can choose from two tracks: 3+4 or 4+4.
+The dental and medical programs offers the 4+4 track.
 Students choosing a 3+4 track must have completed a minimum of 96 credit hours if they plan to use their first year of credits at LECOM towards their bachelor’s degree.
 (GCC requires 96 credit hours.)

 Admission to Phase II of all three programs is contingent upon the student's continuing ability to meet specific requirements as set forth by LECOM.